 Over the last several weeks (yes, weeks) I’ve been trying to figure out how to best implement a multi-WordPress server; that is, how does one get more than one site onto the same server?
-I’m not talking about WordPress MU; no, I’m talking about two (or more) fully independent sites.
+I’m not talking about WordPress MU; no, I’m talking about two (or more) entirely independent sites (and it’s just as easy to do just one).
 Furthermore, how do we do this using the standard Raspbian image?
 Most tutorials for doing this have you using a Raspberry Pi Ubuntu image.
 After several attempts and close to two dozen websites I’ve managed to get it working rather nicely, and I’m here to share the how-to.

 - Raspberry Pi 3 (that’s what I’m using)

 - Fresh install of Raspbian.
 I’m using Stretch Lite; I log in strictly with SSH.

 - And a good internet connection that allows inbound Port 80 forwarding.